 Some of the neatest outdoors old-timers I ever knew carried a pocket knife with them, 24/7.

 These tools allow you to improvise and cut everything from small pieces of kindling to thistles in your camp area, and everything else.
-They can also serve as an important first aid accessory, making cuts the available material to act as bandages.
+While some people feel like they should carry a big camping saw with them, the fact is that most wood you will use for burning is already broken down an a smaller tool works just fine.
+A multi-tool can also serve as an important first aid accessory, making cuts the available material to act as bandages.
 You can also use the tool to repair broken glasses or clasps on gear.

 Of course, knives can also be used for cleaning fish or other animals if you are really roughing it and finding your own food.
 And there is a very rare chance you will actually use the knife for an attacking animal – but probably not.
 That kind of thing mainly happens in movies.